Private sector employers and employees

 This information is only relevant to employers and employees in the WA state industrial relations system – sole traders, unincorporated partnerships, unincorporated trusts and some incorporated or not for profit organisations.
 Find out more on the Guide to who is in the WA state system page.

 If you operate or are employed by a Pty Ltd business – you can find information on this topic on the Fair Work Ombudsman website.

-A subcontractor is not an employee, but rather a worker running their own independent business.
-If a person is a subcontractor, employment laws and WA awards do not apply to that person.
+An independent contractor is not an employee, but rather a worker running their own independent business.
+They are also sometimes referred to as a ‘contractor’ or a ‘subcontractor’.

 It is recommended that you seek legal advice if unsure.